SuperBearAdventure/shicka/readme.md

 - `?speedrun` gives the link to the game on `speedrun.com`

+- `?tracker` gives the link to the issue tracker of the game

 - `?trailer` gives the link to the trailer of the game

 - `?update` checks the latest release of the game on `play.google.com`